worthingtonjg/healthyagainfoundation/_posts/2016-07-21-Diabetic-Super-Food-Lemons.md

 title: Diabetic Super Food - Lemons
 ---

-Lemons where the first food that I found that actually lowered my blood sugar.
+Lemons are the first food that I found that actually lowered my blood sugar.
 I actually ran across it by accident one day when I decided to make my own lemonade.

 I took several large lemons, peeled them and chopped them up.
 Then I added them